Katharina Mückstein

 Katharina Mückstein (born 1982) is an Austrian film director, screenwriter and producer.
-Narrative films Mückstein wrote and directed include Talea (2013) and L'Animale (2018).
-She also wrote and produced the documentaries Three Farmers and a Son (2016), and Animals and Other People (2017), and directed the documentary Feminism WTF (2023).
-She won the Austrian Film Award for Best Documentary for Three Farmers and a Son in 2017.
+Mückstein wrote and directed the feature films Talea (2013) and L'Animale (2018).
+She also wrote and produced the documentaries Three Farmers and a Son (2016), for which she won the Austrian Film Award for Best Documentary, and Animals and Other People (2017), and wrote and directed the documentary Feminism WTF (2023)–the third most-watched Austrian film of 2023–for which won the Vienna Women's Prize for Best Director in 2023.

 Early life

 Mückstein was born in Vienna in 1982 and grew up in Bad Vöslau.
 Her mother, Eva Mückstein, is a psychotherapist and politician of the Green Party of Austria.
 Her older brother, Wolfgang Mückstein, is a physician and politician who served as Minister of Social Affairs, Health, Care and Consumer Protection in Austria from 19 April 2021 until 8 March 2022.

 Mückstein has been interested in feminism and queer philosophy since adolescence and studied gender before going to film school.
 From 2000 to 2004 she studied Philosophy and gender studies.

 She studied filmmaking at the University of Music and Performing Arts Vienna until 2010, where Michael Haneke was one of her teachers.
 Mückstein said that a "sexist climate" contributed to her dropping out of college.
 "I kept bringing up various incidents at the Vienna Film Academy, but I didn't feel like I was being taken seriously."
 Mückstein said she received threatening letters from filmmakers just because she was asking for a gender quota.